VaishakSK/ServerMonitoring/README.md

 Go to 👉 Windows Exporter Releases

-Download the latest .msi installer (example: windows_exporter-0.31.2-amd64.msi).
+Download the latest .msi installer: https://github.com/prometheus-community/windows_exporter/releases

 Run the .msi file and complete the installation.